eyra/port/README.md

 1. Prompt the participant to submit a file
 2. Handling the results from step 1.
 This is the step where you can extract the data you are interested in.
-3. The extracted data is presented on screen encompanied with consent button.
+3. The extracted data is presented on screen accompanied with a consent button.
 After consent is given, the data is sent to a storage location of the researcher.

 A flow like this can be created with a Python script making use of predetermined building blocks.
 The examples on how you could use these blocks are outlined in detail below.